JavierDega/javierdega.github.io/_posts/2019-02-26-Puzzle-Bobble.md

 meta: "Springfield"
 ---

-## Intro

-I know it's been a while but I've been busy getting on with my final year, I need to make sure I can get a job after this, or there will be no point to all this devlogs!
+I know it's been a while but I've been busy getting on with my final year at uni.
 Here's the second tutorial related to my GBA Puzzle Bobble clone, and I will discuss arguably the hardest feature to develop; Coming up with a solution to detect ball groups of three or more, that share the same colour value.
 Not only that, but its sister algorithm; One to detect the balls that are left hanging, ran only if we have just deleted three (or more) balls and scored some points.

 I will discuss the dangers of recursion and the benefits of storing your data in an intuitive manner, as well as coming up with your own structs to match your logic.